< back

 We have read through the new guidance for businesses and all the updated rules so that you do not have to, and have updated our guide to the Global Business Mobility visa, and the UK work visa routes that have been revamped with it, as we are helping many firms negotiate the new routes and with the transition from old immigration routes such as Intra-Company Transfers and Representative of an Overseas Business.

-For a strategic consultation on these and other new immigration routes and which may work best for you or your firm, please contact us on 0207 033 9527 or enquiries@vanessaganguin.com.
+For a strategic consultation on these and other immigration routes and which may work best for you or your firm, please contact us on 0207 033 9527 or enquiries@vanessaganguin.com.
+Our friendly team is highly regarded in top legal guides for working with clients on both work immigration and personal immigration routes.

 Who should apply for a Global Business Mobility visa?